Invertible ResNets for Inverse Imaging Problems: Competitive Performance with Provable Regularization Properties: Discussion and Outlook

 In our numerical experiments, the best trade-off between interpretability of the learned solution and performance was achieved by DiffNets, as introduced in \cite{arridge_hauptmann_2020}, though these are specifically tailored for diffusion problems.
 In contrast, our iResNet reconstruction approach is applicable to a broader class of inverse problems and offers theoretical guarantees in addition to interpretability.
+On this note, it would be valuable to explore whether similar techniques as in the construction of DiffNets could be applied to iResNets.
+In particular, designing the architecture to fit the specific problem could help reduce the number of network parameters and speed up training.
+More generally, reducing iResNet training times while maintaining performance is crucial for improving their practical applicability.
+Possible directions include allowing for larger gradient steps -- currently constrained by the Lipschitz condition -- and refining the computation of the Lipschitz constant during training.

-Consequently, to validate the versatility of iResNets, future research should explore their performance across a wider range of forward operators.
-Furthermore, it is essential to investigate possibilities for reducing the training times of iResNets while preserving their performance in order to increase their efficiency in practical applications.
+To fully assess the versatility of iResNets, future research should investigate their performance across a wider range of forward operators.
+Additionally, exploring the effectiveness of iResNets as denoisers in Plug-and-Play (PnP) schemes could pave the way for a new range of applications for these models.

-In summary, this work provides numerical evidence supporting the iResNet regularization scheme as an effective and interpretable learned reconstruction method with theoretical guarantees.
+In summary, this work provides initial numerical evidence supporting the iResNet regularization scheme as an effective and interpretable learned reconstruction method with theoretical guarantees.
 Consequently, iResNets offer a promising approach to solving complex real-world inverse problems by bridging the gap between high-performance, data-driven methods that often lack theoretical justification and classical methods with guarantees but inferior performance.
+This sets the stage for further research in this area.